Send the link below via email or IMCopy

 Many times the hero is given a unique weapon to help him in the stages of his quest.
 The weapon may take many forms: an object, action, valuable knowledge.
-If the hero is male, most times the weapon prepares him for a battle scene; however, that is not always the case: the weapon can also be emotional, psychological, spiritual knowledge, or strength.
+If the hero is male, most times the weapon is an actual weapon, and it specifically is used for a battle scene; however, that is not always the case: the weapon can also be emotional, psychological, spiritual knowledge, or strength.

 The hero may have some

 disfigurement, a scar, a trauma, the loss or addition of something, that marks him as different from others.
 This wound may be physical, spiritual, intellectual, psychological, moral/ethical.
 Harry Potter's forehead, Roy Hobb's bullet wound, Nemo's lucky fin, Odyseus' scar, Batman's thrill-seeking, Rudy's height, Hazel Grace's cancer